 Conclusion: Is the Hiplok DX1000 worth it?

-The Hiplok DX1000 is 25% more expensive than the D1000.
+The Hiplok DX1000 is 25% more expensive than the D1000 (check price at Amazon).
 It’s also 44% heavier.
 And a lot bulkier.
 So it’s going to be more challenging to carry around on your bike, especially a regular pedal powered bike.

 But if you ride an ebike, a cargo bike or even a motorbike, that requires a bigger lock to secure it the way you’d like, then the Hiplok DX1000 is obviously the better option.

-It has more internal locking space than any other angle grinder lock resistant currently available.
-Which means you’ll have more locking opportunities than with any other angle grinder resistant lock that’s currently available!
+It has more internal locking space than most angle grinder locks.
+Which means you’ll have more locking opportunities than with those other angle grinder resistant locks!

 It’s important to think about how you’re going to carry it around, though.